 Frater Ipafs: Haha, quite right!
 Believe me, my arm aches often from the strain on the wrist.
 I’m also inclined to illustrate my notes upon occasion– this really helps me to catalog the information concretely.

-Nettle: How did you find this passion for the occult – or how did the occult find you?
+Alexander: How did you find this passion for the occult – or how did the occult find you?

 Frater Ipafs: This question is difficult.
 How does one become a doctor?
 A teacher?
 A factory worker?
 I suppose, initially, we all are seeking some framework to help ourselves.
 Usually to mollify some stress, need for resources, or what have you.
 It was no different for me.